-This discount factor is the product of the standard exponential discount factor $e^{-r t}$ and the conditional probability that the project has not yet ended in a breakthrough or a breakdown by time $t$, given $(A_s)_{0 \leq s \leq t}$.
+In words, $S_t(a)$ is the probability that the project has not yet ended in a breakthrough or a breakdown by time $t$, given action path $(a_s)_{0 \leq s \leq t}$.
 Next, define the effective discount factor

 To simplify notation, set $T_0 = 0$ and $p_0(a) = 1$ for all action paths $a$.
 Given an inspection policy $\mathbf{T}$, the agent's expected payoff from an action process $A$ adapted to $\mathbf{T}$ is given by

 The expectation is over the inspection policy $\mathbf{T}$ and the adapted action process $A$.
 For each realization of $(A,\mathbf{T})$, the expression inside brackets equals the agent's conditional expected utility, where the expectation is over the random inspection results and the random arrival of breakthroughs and breakdowns.\footnote{We use the conditional independence of inspection results and breakthroughs and breakdowns to factor the expectation into the product of the passage probability and the effective discount factor.} In the summation, each term is the agent's expected utility over the inter-inspection interval $[T_{n-1}, T_n]$.
 The term $p_{T_{n-1}}(A)$ is the probability that the agent passes the $(n-1)$-th inspection, which implies that the agent passed all earlier inspections as well.
 Inside $D_t(A)$, the expression $S_t(A)$ serves two distinct roles---as the survival probability, which scales the flow payoff $\bar{u}(A_t)$, and as part of the probability density over the time of the end of the project, which scales the continuation payoffs.

 The principal chooses an inspection policy $\mathbf{T}$ to minimize the expected discounted inspection cost